AntJW/mason_api/README.md

 Embeddings Model: [nomic-embed-text-v1.5](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5)

 The embeddings-api service is deployed on Cloud Run and accessible via Ollama API.
+For local development it can run in a docker container.

 This model is multimodal, meaning it can embed text and images.
 Both have the same vector size 768, which means they can be stored and queried in the same collection.